 Always ensure that the roof deck has proper drainage; if the PMR system has significant ponding (e.g., standing water), the insulation will not be "diffusion open."
 Follow roofing association guidelines for drainage recommendations.

-STYROFOAM[TM] Brand Extruded Polystyrene Foam Insulation offers demonstrated long-term performance in a PMR assembly.
+Styrofoam[TM] Brand extruded polystyrene insulation offers demonstrated long-term performance in a PMR assembly.

 Dimensional Stability